wkrueger/wkrueger.github.io/md/2021-06-react-can-do-it-all/index.md

-# Hooks can do them all (but you gotta twist it a bit)
+# Hooks can do them all (but you gotta twist them a bit)

 In this article I'll cover a couple of use cases achievable by hooks, but sometimes not as straightforward.